fuubian/Masterthesis_Code/README.md

 ```

 5.) **Set up API keys:**

+Some models need a key or token to be accessed.
+If you want to run those models, please ensure that the `.env` file is properly set.

   - For GPT-4:
     - Copy `env.example` to `.env`.
     - Add your OpenAI API key to the `.env` file.
   - For Paligemma:
     - Request access to the model on the Hugging Face model page.
+    - Copy `env.example` to `.env`.
     - Add your Hugging Face access token to the `.env` file.